-conference programme.
 The Quality Improvement Advisory Board provided advice and guidance on the development of the Quality Improvement in Veterinary Care work strand and are continuing to support this initiative.

-We extend our gratitude to members of the Committee and the Board for their time and care.
+We extend our gratitude to members of the Board for their time and care.